-COURSE-I: MULBERRY PHYSIOLOGY, CYTOGENETICS AND BREEDING
+SERBT - 3.1: MULBERRY PHYSIOLOGY, CYTOGENETICS AND BREEDING

 - 1. Understand the physiological aspects in relation to growth and development of mulberry. - 2.
-Acquire knowledge on genetic resources and cytological aspects of mulberry. - 3.
-Gain knowledge on breeding and evaluation techniques for improvement of mulberry.
+Acquire the knowledge on genetic resources and cytological aspects of mulberry. - 3.
+Gain the knowledge on breeding and evaluation techniques for improvement of mulberry.

-- 1. Presentation through black board, point point, charts, photos, etc. - 2.
-Field work to acquire practical experience on hybridization techniques for mulberry. - 3.
-Tutorial or interactive session either with individual or a small group of students - 4.
-Visit to research institutes and mulberry germ plasm stations.
+- 1. Presentation through point slides, charts, photos, etc. - 2.
+Field work: Hybridization techniques in mulberry - 3.
+Visit to tissue culture laboratory.